fjzusi/Dandy-Game-Shop/README.md

 Confirmation
 Shopping Cart

-Need to get carousel images that are all 1140px wide
+Need to get carousel images that are all 1140px by 855px